(82): The Dilemma of a Plucky Philosopher-Wannabe

-Historically, from Socrates to Gorz, philosophers at one or another point in their lives face(d) tragic moral dilemma and conflict with the establishment and the community they belong to.
-The vast gap in their bizarre view of the world (for instance: many of them deny the God’s existence, revelation and retribution; others are unconvinced of that, etc) and what the instituted authorities and the commoners believe in is always the crux of the argument, the flashpoint.
+Historically, from Socrates to Gorz, philosophers at one or another point in their lives face(d) terrible moral dilemma and conflict with the establishment and the community.
+The vast gap in their bizarre view of the world (for instance: many of them deny God’s existence, revelation and retribution; others are unconvinced of that, etc.) and what the instituted authorities and the commoners believe in is always the crux of the argument, the flashpoint.
 Most of them were, and are, confused about their identities, of the world they live and invariably often end up insane.
-Others were, and are, oftentimes considered apostates, or heretics, pariahs, and whatnot.
+Others were, and are, often considered apostates, or heretics, pariahs, and whatnot.
 This unfavourable view is, apparently, one of the reasons that lead them to despair, depression and, eventually, tragic death.
 Many committed suicide, in a sanatorium, etc. Many – yes, many – died unceremoniously.

 No wonder, some scholars, including western ones, wrote on the stories surrounding those dramatic deaths.
 Sadly, however, some people are today looking at those “lost sheep” as role models, or shapers of their lives.
-The writings – which I have, at least – include Book of Dead Philosophers (2009) by Simon Critchley, How Philosophers Die (2007) by David Palfrey, etc. Please note that there is no absolute universal generalization in my or those authors’ submission as to the ends of philosophers.
+The writings – which I have, at least – include Book of Dead Philosophers (2009) by Simon Critchley, How Philosophers Die (2007) by David Palfrey, etc. Please note that there is no absolute universal generalisation in my or those authors’ submission as to the ends of philosophers.
 Let me use logic to explain this:

 Many philosophers have a tragic end